goodudetheboy/vuongho.me/specifications.md

 * Shows your **name, title, and image** on the front.
 * Flips horizontally on tap to reveal the **back** side with:
+  * Education history with expandable details
+  * Work experience timeline with expandable details

-  * Logo links to workplace, school, and contact points.
+  * Logo links to workplace, school, and contact points
-  * Each icon reveals extra text or a small modal on tap.
-* Built for high polish with animations, subtle interactivity, and a **dark mode aesthetic**.
+* Built for high polish with animations, subtle interactivity, and a **dark mode aesthetic**

 ---